CallMeGreg/gh-secret-scanning/README.md

 # Overview
 This project is a GitHub CLI (`gh`) extension that provides commands for interacting with secret scanning alerts.

+This extension helps GitHub Advanced Security (GHAS) customers prioritize remediation of their secret scanning alerts by identifying and focusing on those that are confirmed active first.

-Primary uses include:
+Primary features include:
 - Listing secret scanning alerts for an enterprise, organization, or repository
-- Verifying if secret alerts are still active
+- Verifying if secret scanning alerts are still active
 - Opening issues in repos that contain valid secrets

 # Supported Token Types
-- GitHub Personal Access Tokens
+- GitHub Personal Access Tokens (GHES + GHEC)
 - Slack API Tokens

 # Pre-requisites